Postgraduate education: Specific context

 France ranks a professional doctorate in health sciences (i.e. physician, surgeon, pharmacist, dentist, veterinarian diplomas) as equivalent to a master's degree in any other discipline, to account for the difficulty gap between getting a medical degree and getting non health related doctoral degrees, the latter requiring original research.

 Admission

-There are 87 public universities in France, and also some private universities, and they are based upon the European education ladder including bachelors, Masters, and Ph.D.s.
+There are 87 public universities in France, and also some private universities, and they are based upon the European education ladder including bachelor's, master's, and Ph.D.s.
 Students gain each degree though the successful completion of a predetermined number of years in education, gaining credits via the European Credit Transfer System (ECTS).

 There are over 300 doctoral programs that collaborate with 1200 research laboratories and centers.
 Each degree has a certain set of national diplomas that are all of equal value, irrespective of where they were issued.
 There are also other diplomas that are exclusive to France and are very hard to attain.

 Admission to a doctoral program requires a master's degree, both research-oriented and disciplinary focused.
 High marks are required (typically a très bien honour, equating a cum laude), but the acceptance is linked to a decision of the School Academical Board.